-We announced a commitment to, and have managed the business toward, long-term profitability targets, and formed a committee of the Board to oversee achievement of such targets and implementation of cost optimization activities.
+We announced a commitment to, and have managed the business toward, long-term profitability targets, and formed a committee of the Board to oversee cost optimization activities.

 2022 Annual Meeting Results and Continued Engagement

 At our 2022 Annual Meeting, our proposals received support ranging from approximately 86% to 99% of the votes cast, representing strong shareholder support, and an improvement from our last annual meeting, including for our executive compensation program and our director nominees.
 Following our 2022 Annual Meeting, we requested engagement meetings with shareholders who collectively held approximately 60% of our outstanding shares and held meetings with shareholders who collectively held approximately 55% of our outstanding shares.
 Our Lead Independent Director and other members of our Board participated in certain of these meetings alongside representatives of management.